Iron-E/nvim-highlite/README.md

 ### Generated Terminal Palettes

-While `nvim-highlite` _provides_ terminal palettes for all built-in colorschemes, `nvim-highlite` cannot _generate_ new terminal palettes because of its semantic color palette approach.
-In layman's terms, terminal palettes are created by saying, "this is what 'red' looks like", "this is what 'blue' looks like", etc. This is a problem for `nvim-highlite` because:
+While `nvim-highlite` _provides_ terminal palettes for all built-in colorschemes, `nvim-highlite` cannot _generate_ new terminal palettes because of the difference in how terminal palettes and `nvim-highlite`'s palletes are defined:

-* it's possible for an `nvim-highlite` color palette to not even have all the colors necessary (terminal palettes need 16, `nvim-highlite` only needs 6); and
+* terminal palettes are created specifying the RGB color value of specific color names (e.g. "red" = "#FF0000"), and
+* `nvim-highlite`'s palettes are defined by assigning an RGB color value to semantic categories (e.g. `keyword` = "#4422AA").

-* there is no association between color names in `nvim-highlite` (e.g. `error`, `func`) and the color value (e.g. "#A80000", "#CF55F0").
-Thus, there's no easy way to assign e.g. the terminal "red" color based on one of the semantic names.
+This is a problem because there is no association between token types (e.g. `error`, `func`) and the color value (e.g. "#A80000", "#CF55F0").
+Thus, there's no *performant* way to assign a color to e.g. "red".

-See [Creating A Terminal Palette](./doc/advanced-usage.md#1b-creating-a-terminal-palette-optional) for more information.
+See [Creating A Terminal Palette](./doc/advanced-usage.md#1b-creating-a-terminal-palette-optional) for a tutorial on how to write one yourself, or [mini.colors][mini.colors] for a supplementary plugin that can generate this palette for you.

 ## FAQ